raspberrypilearning/cd-dice-roller/en/step_9.md

 --- hint ---

 To complete this challenge, you'll need to change how you display your dice.
-Since you don't have images for sides that need to be bigger than 6, just use numbers like we did at the beginning of this project.
-If you put them inside a `div` element it will make it easier to keep your reroll function working!
+Since you don't have images for sides that need to show numbers greater than 6, just use numbers like we did at the beginning of the project.
+If you put them inside a `div` element, it will make it easier to keep your reroll function working.
 Go back and look at the **Roll one die** step for help.
-I've included a CSS class called `.textDice` to help you style the new divs.
+A CSS class called `.textDice` is included to help you style the new divs.

 --- /hint ---

 --- hint ---

 Create `div` elements instead of images in your `for` loop inside your`rollButton()` function.
 Use `.innerHTML` instead of an image `src`.
-If you want to use the `.textDice` style include the line `elem.classList.add('textDice');`.
+If you want to use the `.textDice` style, include the line `elem.classList.add('textDice');`.

 ```javascript
     function rollButton() {